dylanpx20-ai/BudgetStrategy2/CHARTS.md

 strategy.

 The chart reveals a clear structure.
-All three Low scenario points cluster in the bottom left — low risk, low return.
+All three Low scenario points cluster in the bottom left, low risk, low return.
 Base and High points spread rightward as volatility increases with higher market conditions.
 Conservative sits above both alternatives at every scenario level, meaning it achieves higher expected return at lower or comparable risk.
-Aggressive consistently sits furthest right — accepting the most risk — without achieving higher average return to compensate.
+Aggressive consistently sits furthest right, accepting the most risk without achieving higher average return to compensate.
 The dotted $1M line confirms no combination ever approaches a loss.